The Pulse of K-Entertainment

 What to watch before May 8

-If this shortlist does anything, it gives viewers a ruthless catch-up list before the winners land on May 8.
+If this shortlist does anything, it gives viewers a ruthless catch-up list before the winners land on May 8, with Baeksang's official timeline and Korea JoongAng Daily's preview both underscoring how broad this year's field has become.
 Start with the Best Drama field, then move to the acting races if you want the clearest view of where critics and industry voters see the sharpest work.
 We would especially keep an eye on whether the Broadcast categories tilt toward platform scale, cable craft, or a split decision that spreads the wealth.
 Either way, the 62nd Baeksang Arts Awards nominees already did their job.
 They turned a crowded content year into a real hierarchy, and according to both the official eligibility rules and the final nominee spread, the message is simple: Korean entertainment in 2026 is broader, more platform-native, and far less easy to box into old categories than it used to be.

 Fans Also Ask